NoSleepTillLambos/AlgoCrypt/README.md

 - The biggest challenge for me was the dynamic population of data into the Charts, however I learnt quickly and was able to overcome the issues.
-- Bugs.
+- There were a large amount of bugs that kept me awake most nights, mainly due to the syntax in React.

 #### Above And Beyond

-What aspects of this final build contribute to the `Above And Beyond` Component of your brief?
+Going above and beyond the brief

 <!-- what did you learn outside of the classroom and implement into your project-->